base/base/docs/specs/experimental/gov-delegation.md

 | Address  | `0x4200000000000000000000000000000000000043` |

 The `GovernanceDelegation` contract implements advanced delegation for the [`GovernanceToken`](gov-token.md).
-Advanced delegation allows for partial and relative delegations of voting power.
+Advanced delegation allows for partial delegations of voting power using absolute or relative amounts.
+Absolute delegations are fixed and denominated in the `GovernanceToken`'s decimals, while relative delegations are denominated in basis points.

-The `GovernanceDelegation` contract migrates the delegation state from the `GovernanceToken` to itself through a hook-based approach.
-Specifically, the `GovernanceToken` calls the `GovernanceDelegation` contract's `afterTokenTransfer` function after a token transfer.
-This enables the `GovernanceDelegation` contract to consume the hook and update its delegation and checkpoint mappings accordingly.
-If either address involved in the transfer (`_from_` or `_to`) has not been migrated to the `GovernanceDelegation` contract, the contract copies the address' checkpoint data from the `GovernanceToken` to its own state.
+By using transfer hooks in the `GovernanceToken`, the `GovernanceDelegation` contract can update the delegation state and checkpoints after token transfers.
+This mechanism ensures that any delegations are correctly applied and that the voting power of users is accurately reflected as token balances change.

 ## Interface